 Abe Lincoln; I'd love to hear the sound of his voice.
 Also, I want to see what he looks like when he smiles.

 Georgia O'Keefe.
-Cliché, maybe, but I really want to hold her hands in mine.
+Cliché, maybe, but I really want to see what her hands look like, up close and personal.

 Sam Shepard, because I loved all of his work and also because he died young-ish, in Midway, Kentucky, one of my favorite places on this earth.
 I want to ask him if he has any regrets, now that he's dead.